NahumTadesse/SWEPROJECT/README.md

 - **Overview**: Our project team consists of four key roles: Group Leader, Technical Lead, and two Developers.
 Each member is tasked with specific responsibilities that align with their skills to efficiently drive the project towards completion.
 - **Purpose**: This setup ensures that all aspects of the shoe store website, from backend functionality to frontend design, are crafted with attention to detail.
-- **Detailed Roles and Tasks**: For a more detailed breakdown of each team member's assignments and tasks, see our dedicated document [Click her to see team assignments](teamassigments.md)
+- **Detailed Roles and Tasks**: For a more detailed breakdown of each team member's assignments and tasks, see our dedicated document [Click here to see team assignments](teamassigments.md)